Exclusive | Samyuktha on LCU Film 'Benz': 'Will Feature Other Lokesh Kanagaraj Characters; Both Voice Cameos and In-Person'

 The actor, a steadfast presence in Malayalam and Telugu cinema, is stepping into the Hindi film industry with Maharagni: Queen of Queens, a female-led action thriller headlined by Kajol and co-starring Naseeruddin Shah and Prabhu Deva.
 Originally announced in 2024, the film has seen production delays, with chunks of shooting still unfinished.

 “We had a scheduled break, and there were a few delays from production.
-We’re waiting for that call from production,” Menon explains.
+We’re waiting for that call from production,” Samyuktha explains.
 “In cinema, once that break happens, then a lot of factors like continuity, including the actors’ looks, get affected.”

 She last shot for the project in the beginning of 2025.
 Since then, director Charan Tej Uppalapati has been assuring her of resuming work soon.
 The film pools together premier technical talent from across India including Jawan cinematographer GK Vishnu and Pushpa 2: The Rule editor Navin Nooli.

-"I have shot a lot for the film but quite a lot is pending," Menon says.
+"I have shot a lot for the film but quite a lot is pending," Samyuktha says.
 Her role in the film, while not an outlier in her filmography, "was completely new for me in terms of the look."

 Collaborating with Kajol — an actor she’s admired for decades, watching and rewatching her interviews including a famous one with Simi Garewal — was a highlight.
 “When you go to a new set, you’re always looking for that ‘warmth’.
 She (Kajol) is someone who laughs a lot, talks a lot, and I really like her energy.
 Sometimes when you meet a star in person, they’re completely different.
 She is not like that.”